ArchiPriyam/Face_Detection/README.md

 # Face_Detection
-This is my face detection project.
+This is my face detection project along with its working video.